Ranganathaswamy Temple, Srirangam

 It is among the most illustrious Vaishnava temples in the world, rich in legend and history.
-The deity finds a mention in the Sanskrit epic Ramayana which is dated well before 3000 BCE which also pushes the existence of deity to the same era.
+The deity finds a mention in the Sanskrit epic Ramayana which is dated to between the 4th century BCE and the 3rd century CE (completed version).
 The temple has played an important role in Vaishnava history starting with the 11th-century career of Ramanuja and his predecessors Nathamuni and Yamunacharya in Srirangam.
 Its location, on an island between the Kollidam and Kaveri rivers, has rendered it vulnerable to flooding as well as the rampaging of invading armies which repeatedly commandeered the site for military encampment.
 The temple was looted and destroyed by the Delhi Sultanate armies in a broad plunder raid on various cities of the Pandyan kingdom in the early 14th century.
 The temple was rebuilt in the late 14th century, the site fortified and expanded with many more gopurams in the 16th and 17th centuries.
 It was one of the hubs of early Bhakti movement with a devotional singing and dance tradition, but this tradition stopped during the 14th century and was revived in a limited way much later.

-The temple occupies an area of 155 acre with 81 shrines, 21 towers, 39 pavilions, and many water tanks integrated into the complex.
+The temple and temple town occupy an area of 155 acre with 81 shrines, 21 towers, 39 pavilions, and many water tanks integrated into the complex.
 The temple town is a significant archaeological and epigraphical site, providing a historic window into the early and mid medieval South Indian society and culture.
 Numerous inscriptions suggest that this Hindu temple served not only as a spiritual center, but also a major economic and charitable institution that operated education and hospital facilities, ran a free kitchen, and financed regional infrastructure projects from the gifts and donations it received.
 (Note: According to Burton Stein, "(...) the stone and copper inscriptions, the basic historical sources of this period, give more information about temples (...) temples mobilized resources of land and money second only to the state and were therefore capable of financing such projects." (...)
 "During the Chola period, for example, a series of Srirangam temple inscriptions from the reign of Kulottunga I (1070-1118) describe a gigantic process of redevelopment of a large portion of temple lands.")

+The temple is part of the famous pilgrimage Tri Ranga darshana, where three ranga temples are visited on a single day, situated on the three naturally formed islands of Kaveri.
+Other two being Adi Ranga and Madhya Ranga.